Salinas River (California): Mission and Rancho eras

 The Salinas river was first sighted by European settlers on 27 September 1769.
 This first European contact with the river was recorded by the Spanish "colonizing expedition" of Gaspar de Portolà.
-As was the practice of the Spanish government in the New World at the time, soldiers and priests were then typically sent out on such colonizing expeditions.
+As was the practice of the Spanish government in the New World at the time, soldiers and priests were then typically sent out together on such colonizing expeditions.

 The Portolá expedition included Franciscan priests, who soon thereafter established two missions along the banks of the Salinas river (then referred to as el Rio de Monterey.)

 The new missions built along the banks of the Salinas river were the Mission Nuestra Señora de la Soledad established in 1791, and the Mission San Miguel Arcángel, established in 1797.

 The Mission San Antonio de Padua was established during this same time period in the Salinas Valley, but not on the river itself.
 These three missions were a part of the chain of 21 missions, then commissioned by the Spanish government in Alta California, now the U.S. State of California.
 All three of the Salinas Valley missions remain intact to this day, the Soledad mission having evolved into the City of Soledad, and the San Miguel mission having evolved into the unincorporated village of San Miguel.
 The San Antonio mission is now embedded in Fort Hunter Liggett (a U.S. Army garrison).